Joel-Bradley/Joel-Bradley/README.md

 👨‍💻 Resourceful and adaptable engineer, blending passion, creativity, and collaboration with a dash of humor.

 💡 Currently, RL and NLP have captured my fascination.
-Other than that, I’m a passionate skateboarder 🛹 and a devoted guitar enthusiast. 🎸
+Other than that, I’m a passionate skateboarder 🛹 and a guitar enthusiast. 🎸

 <div align="left">